John C. Whitcomb: Biography

 Whitcomb was born in Washington, D.C., the son of Salome Josephine (Fuller) and John Clement Whitcomb, an army officer.
 He lived in northern China between the ages of 3 and 6, and later attended The McCallie School in Chattanooga, Tennessee.
 His education at Princeton University was interrupted in 1943 when he was drafted into the United States Army and served in Europe during World War II.
 While at Princeton, he converted to evangelical Christianity through the ministry of Donald B. Fullerton and the Princeton Christian Fellowship.
-He studied historical geology and paleontology for a year and graduated in 1948 with honors in ancient and European history.
+He studied historical geology and paleontology for a year and graduated from Princeton in 1948 with honors in ancient and European history.
 Thereafter he enrolled at Grace Theological Seminary in Winona Lake, Indiana, where he earned a B.D. degree in 1951, and remained at the seminary, teaching Old Testament and Hebrew, along with Young Earth creationism.

 In 1953, the American Scientific Affiliation (ASA) held its annual conference at Grace.
 Whitcomb was especially impressed by Henry M. Morris' presentation defending Flood geology against day-age, ruin-restoration and pictorial-day views.
 The two found that they shared a belief in a literal six-day creation and a global Flood.
 Bernard Ramm's book The Christian View of Science and Scripture, which was published in 1954 and led to ASA rejection of Flood geology, impelled Whitcomb to devote his doctoral dissertation to rebutting Ramm and defending a literal interpretation of Genesis 6–9.
 Whitcomb polled Old Testament, archeology and apologetics scholars at evangelical schools, but although he found a wide range of viewpoints, he found little support for Flood geology.
 Whitcomb completed his dissertation on 'The Genesis Flood' in 1957 and successfully defended it at Grace Theological Seminary.

 Whitcomb set about preparing his dissertation for publication, and sought somebody with a PhD in science to check or write the chapters on the scientific aspects of the Flood, but found himself unable to find any "Ph.D.s in geology today who take Genesis 6–9 seriously."
 His work was viewed with disfavour even by Douglas A. Block, reputedly the only scientist at Wheaton College who held to the idea of a global Flood, who stated: